shipclojure/simulflow/README.md

 – Simulflow, [Dune Wiki](https://dune.fandom.com/wiki/Bene_Gesserit_Training#Simulflow)

-This library brings the bene gesserit simulflow power to your AI assistants. `simulflow` is a Clojure framework for building real-time multimodal AI applications using a data-driven, functional approach.
+`simulflow` is a Clojure framework for building real-time multimodal AI applications using a data-driven, functional approach.
 Built on top of `clojure.core.async.flow`, it provides a composable pipeline architecture for processing audio, text, video and AI interactions with built-in support for major AI providers.

 This project's status is **_experimental_**.
 Expect breaking changes.